German Marine Research Consortium e.V.

 Dr Alexandra-Sophie Roy

-Scientific Coordinator, Future Ocean Forum
+Scientific Officer and Coordinator, Future Ocean Forum

 Wendy Namisnik